ninchistudios/DCS_Missions/OpOligarch/README.md

 ## Situation - Strategic

-The SCM have entered the Guam Coastal ADIZ and currently sit approx 65nm northeast of Saipan.
+The SCM have entered the Guam Coastal ADIZ and currently sit approx 65nm northeast of Saipan [MAP 1].
 While the MILF have dug in on Guam and Rota, Saipan and Tinian to the north are relatively lightly defended, and the MILF Air Force (MILFAF) is under-supplied, giving the SCM an opportunity to seize air superiority if it can be achieved quickly.
 MILFs are not known to possess a CV at this time, so if the 5 Marianas airfields can be degraded, MILFAF will be unable to launch air assets.

 SCM intend to establish and defend a foothold on Saipan, consolidate Tinian, and from there push south to retake Rota and Guam.